Cyprus helping Russia to counter US sanctions

 If it keeps growing, it could reach the top, amid recent revelations that a close friend of Russian leader Vladimir Putin took some of the stolen €230 million.

-Cyprus is also helping to protect ill-gotten Russian gains in more direct ways.
+Cyprus is also helping to protect illicit Russian money more directly.

 Browder, back in 2012, gave Cypriot authorities 133 pages of documents which showed that up to $31 million of the stolen money was moved out of Russia into the EU via five Cypriot banks.